 Regiment Lt.Co.
 Lynn Ray, with Fort Hood’s 3rd Cavalry Regiment, is described by her peers and subordinates as a role model.
 With 28 years of service, Ray has faced several obstacles in her military career, but she never let those obstacles stop her from obtaining her goals.

-As a young girl who aspires to become an female engineer in the armed forces, I look to those who want to do the same.
-People who inspire me to think that it doesn’t matter i’m a girl and that i’m just as good as the boys make me proud to be a female.
+As a young girl who aspires to become a female engineer in the armed forces, I look to those who want to do the same.
+People who inspire me to think that it doesn’t matter I’m a girl and that I’m just as good as the boys make me proud to be a female.

 “A woman in the face of society is seen as one who has to be pretty, thin and quiet.
 The one who dares to fly in the face of all of these stereotypes is the best kind of role model a young female can have.